joshhzheng/Portfolio-Analysis/README.md

 - **Investment (CMA)**:
   - Definition: Return difference between stocks of companies that invest conservatively and those that invest aggressively.

-## Findings with FAANG and QQQ Porfolios
+## Findings with Portfolios

 ### QQQ Growth Fund

 ![QQQ](qqq_data/actual_vs_predicted_returns.png)

+_Figure 1: Actual vs. Predicted Monthly Returns for QQQ Growth Fund_

 1. **R-Squared Statistic**: The R-squared statistic is 89%, indicating that approximately 89% of the variance in the QQQ index fund's residual return is explained by the independent variables in the model.